Nick689/CustomPOS/Readme.md

 * Number of reference per item: 6 (can be extended)

 Demo version can only manage one user at a time due to the different type of database (HSQLDB) it use.

+## Licence
+Macros do not need to be licence.
+You can use and modify this program as you like.
+Special thanks to LibreOffice and MariaDB contributors